ayako-kawano/ayako-kawano/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine learning
+  - Geospatial data science
-  - Climate science
+  - Environmental health
-  - Causal inference
+  - Climate change

 # Education to show in About widget
 education: